nosarthur/gita/README.md

 pip3 install -U gita
 ```

-If development mode is preferred,
-download the source code and run
+If you prefer development mode, download the source code and run

 ```
 pip3 install -e <gita-source-folder>